MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-items.md

     A service line of type **Cost** is inserted with the starting fee.
 The starting fee applies to the selected service item.

-## <a name="block-items-item-variants-or-specific-service-items"></a>Block items, item variants, or specific service items
+## Block items, item variants, or specific service items

 You can prevent items, item variants, or service items from being used in service management transactions, such as service contracts, service orders, and service invoices.
 This can be useful if you want to restrict the availability of some items or service items for service purposes, for example, due to discontinued support, limited stock, or contractual agreements.